Abbeville Bird and Nature Festival

 Past Element films and filmmakers have won numerous awards and recognitions, including National Student Emmys and Tellies.
 These films also appear at other highly competitive international film festivals.

-This year will be the 12th annual Element Film Festival!
 The festival provides a venue for students from around the world to showcase their films that merge science and art.
 The festival will be held at the Emerson Center for the Arts and Culture in downtown Bozeman, allowing student works to be showcased in a thriving community of filmmakers and environmental enthusiasts.

 |